 We are also happy to tailor in vitro pH cycling demineralisation / remineralisation studies to your particular needs and can work with you to develop the best possible test protocol.

 For over 18 years our Clinical Research Services group has been a trusted partner for developers and manufacturers of oral care products.
-We provide a Total Quality Assured one source solution for both in vitro studies and human trials providing robust data to support the efficacy and safety of novel treatments.
+We provide a Total Quality Assured one source solution for in vitro studies providing robust data to support the efficacy and safety of novel treatments.